Full Menu

 Cost: Free

-Overview: This is a 5-day course designed for students planning to take an advanced course (AP) class for the first time fall of 2024.
+Overview: This is a 5-day course designed for students planning to take an advanced course (AP) class for the first time in the 2025-26 school year.
 This course focuses on developing students’ skills needed to be successful in college level courses.
 Students will develop their reading comprehension, analytical writing, advocacy, time management, organizational skills and strategies needed to complete AP level classes successfully.
 This course is a total of 20 hours (4 hours a day for 5 days) available during one of the summer school weeks:

-Monday, July 15 – Friday, July 19, 2024.
 Limited to WHS students only.
-Please contact your school counselor or the student’s teacher for additional information.
+Please contact your school counselor or your student’s teacher for additional information.

 Cost: Free